Itako: Definition

 The term "itako" has associations with beggars, and some mediums reject the use of the term.
 One theory suggests the term derived from "eta no ko", or "child of the eta", referring to the Japanese burakumin social class who were once associated with death.
 Other possible derivations include the use of wood pieces, ita, for the ceremonial writing of the name of the deceased.

 The itako (then ita) are first referenced in poem #1773 of the ancient Nara period poem collection, the Man'yōshū.
-Anthropologist Wilhem Schiffer describes a local legend about the practice of recruiting blind women into shamanism.
+Anthropologist Wilhelm Schiffer describes a local legend about the practice of recruiting blind women into shamanism.
 According to this legend, the practice began in an undetermined era when blind children were killed every 5 years.
 A local official, impressed with a blind woman's ability to describe her environment despite her lack of vision, determined that the blind must have special powers.
 Rather than being killed, he pressed for the blind to study necromancy.

 Itako is the common term for these women in Aomori, Iwate and Akita prefectures, but the term can vary by location.
 They are also commonly called ogamisama in southern Iwate and Miyagi prefectures; miko, mogodo, onakama or waka in Yamagata prefecture; and waka in Fukushima, Tochigi and Ibaraki.